r-grandorder/tri-hermes/en/pages/avalon.md

 When I invade pan-human history, I'll become a better queen than Morgan ever was.

 **Knocknarea:**
-When she sees that I've become the greatest fairy on earth, she'll have no choice but to go along with me, right?
+When he sees that I've become the greatest fairy on earth, he'll have no choice but to go along with me, right?

+---

+Note: Female Player

 **Knocknarea:**
 That's right.
 I wanted her to be my counselor, but it couldn't be helped.